xapian/xapian-gsoc-proposal/proposal.rst

 .. we don't have a problem with that, but it's helpful if we're aware of it
 .. so that we know how many backup choices we might need.

-I am not, this is the only project I am applying to, and I have gave it all my interest.
+I am not, this is the only project I am applying to this year!

 Your Project
 ============